NYCU-PAIR-Labs/DPFL/README.md

 ## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
 For more information, see our [contribution guidelines](CONTRIBUTING.md).

+## Acknowledgement
+This work was supported by NVIDIA Academic Grant Program, which provided the GPU resources used for our experiments.
+We also thank the NVIDIA NVFLARE team for their open-source federated learning framework, which inspired parts of our system design.

 ## License
 This project is licensed under the [MIT License](LICENSE).